alexhkurz/introduction-to-smart-contracts/lectures/assignment02.md

     c.
 Write your own or change an existing function.

 3. Develop, compile and deploy the contract to the Ethereum network using Remix Online IDE:

 	a.
 Go to [https://remix.ethereum.org/](https://remix.ethereuorg/)

 	b.
-In the "File Explorer" section, use the default_workspaceclick the file button to create a new file in the contracttab and give it a name (e.g., "PayAndGuess.sol").
+In the "File Explorer" section, use the default_workspaceclick the file button to create a new file in the contract tab and give it a name (e.g., "PayAndGuess.sol").

 	c.
 Copy the modified smart contract code into the new file.

 	d.
 Compile the smart contract in the Solidity Compiler tab.

 	e.
 In the "Deploy & Run" tab, select "Remix VM London" undethe "Environment" section.

 	f.
 Click the "Deploy" button to deploy the contract to thEthereum network.

 	g.
-Interact with the deployed contract by calling itfunctions and observing its state.
+Interact with the deployed contract by calling it functions and observing its state.

-		- make sure that when you call functions like PayAndGuess that require  ETH, you enter an amount in the Value box and change the currency to ETH.
+	Make sure that when you call functions like `PayAndGuess` that require  ETH, you enter an amount in the Value box and change the currency to ETH.

 4. Submit the modified smart contract code and a brief explanation your changes and how they work.